From Tree to Treat: An Exploration of Cocoa Creation

 Worker sorting cocoa beans for processingWorker sorting cocoa beans for processing

-ofi's global network boasts a team of expert assessors who meticulously evaluate and select the best cocoa beans from around the world.
-To ensure consistent quality and quantity at our factories, we often blend cocoa beans from various countries and regions before they enter our plant.
+Cocoa bean quality significantly influences the taste and color characteristics of cocoa liquor, butter, and powder. ofi's global network boasts a team of expert assessors, who meticulously evaluate and select the best cocoa beans from around the world to create deZaan cocoa ingredients.
+To ensure consistent quality and quantity at our factories, we often blend cocoa beans from various countries and regions before they enter our plants.

-The journey of transforming cocoa beans into delectable cocoa ingredients is a meticulous process that ensures the finest quality in every product.
-At deZaan, this transformation is achieved through a series of carefully orchestrated steps, each playing a crucial role in developing the rich flavors and textures we associate with our premium cocoa products.
+The journey of transforming cocoa beans into premium cocoa ingredients follows a centuries-old process that ensures the finest quality in every product.
+At deZaan, this transformation is achieved through a series of rigorous steps, each playing a crucial role in developing the rich range of taste and indulgent color associated with our premium cocoa ingredients.

 Phase 1: From Bean to Nib

-1. Pre-Cleaning: Upon arrival at the processing facility, cocoa beans undergo thorough screening to eliminate foreign materials such as twigs, stones, and other debris.
+• Pre-Cleaning: Upon arrival at our processing facilities, cocoa beans undergo a thorough screening to eliminate foreign materials such as twigs, stones, and other debris.

-2. Breaking: The cleaned beans are then broken into smaller pieces to separate the shells from the valuable cocoa nibs inside.
+• Breaking: The cleaned beans are then broken to separate the shells from the cocoa nibs inside.
 This step is performed in multiple stages to minimize the production of fine particles.

-3. Winnowing: Following the breaking process, the mixture is sieved into various fractions to optimize separation.
+• Winnowing: Following the breaking process, the mixture is sieved into various fractions to optimize separation.
 In winnowing cabinets, a stream of air removes the lighter, broken shells, isolating the essential cocoa nibs.
-Strong magnets are also employed to extract any remaining metallic foreign matter.

-2. Alkalizing (Dutching): In this optional step, nibs are treated with an alkali solution, such as potassium or sodium carbonate, to modify their color and flavor profiles.
+• Alkalizing (Dutching): In this optional step, nibs are treated with an alkali solution, such as potassium or sodium carbonate, to create a darker color and fudgier flavor.

-3. Roasting: Roasting serves to reduce moisture content and further develop the desired flavors.
-Temperatures range from 95–145°C (200–295°F), depending on factors like the type of nib and the intended end product.
+• Roasting: Roasting creates a Maillard reaction, reduces moisture content, and further develops the desired flavors.
+Temperatures typically range from 95–145°C (200–295°F), depending on factors like the type of nib and the intended final product.

-1. Cocoa Liquor: When cocoa nibs are ground, they turn into a liquid cocoa mass.
-This liquid can either be stored in tanks to await pressing or shipped to chocolate manufacturers for further processing.
-Pressing the cocoa mass separates it into two parts: cocoa cake, which is used to make cocoa powder, and cocoa butter.
+• Cocoa Liquor: Liquid cocoa mass/liquor can either be stored in tanks to await pressing or shipped to chocolate manufacturers for further processing into other products.
+Pressing the cocoa mass separates it into two parts: cocoa butter and cocoa cake, which is used to make cocoa powder.
 Cocoa butter makes up about half the weight of cocoa nibs.
-This fat is removed from the cocoa mass using hydraulic presses with pressures up to 450 kg/cm².
-Depending on the pressing time and press settings, the resulting cocoa cakes may have a fat content of 10 to 24%.
+This fat is removed from the cocoa mass using hydraulic presses.
+Depending on the pressing time and press settings, the resulting cocoa cake may have a fat content of 10 to 24%.

-2. Cocoa Cake: After pressing, the cakes are broken into smaller pieces called kibbled cakes.
-These kibbled cakes are usually stored based on their fat content and level of alkalization.
-They may be blended before grinding to produce the desired type of cocoa powder.
+• Cocoa Cake: After pressing, the cake is broken into smaller pieces called kibbled cake, which is then stored depending on fat content and level of alkalization.
+Various types of kibbled cake may be blended before grinding to produce the desired type of cocoa powder

 Stay up-to-date on the latest ofi news